ramyo564/ramyo564.github.io/_posts/English/6 minutes English/2023-09-29-Sounds that make you want to scream.md

 author_profile: false
 sidebar:
 ---
-Fingers down a blackboard, someone chewing, the scrape of a plate - there are lots of sounds people don't like.
+# Fingers down a blackboard, someone chewing, the scrape of a plate - there are lots of sounds people don't like.

 But for some people, it causes them huge distress.
-Neil and Phil discuss the medical condition called 'misophonia' and teach you some useful vocabulary.

 [링크](https://www.bbc.co.uk/learningenglish/english/features/6-minute-english_2023/ep-230928)